 Up on the main road, the diner opposite Alysia Springs is the one of the best in the area with a wide selection of Thai standards.
 Meanwhile, heading down towards the 7/11 at the start of the pier, there are few cheap and cheerful Thai places, like Poo’s Kitchen, serving up one dish over rice, somtam, grilled chicken…that sort of thing.

-On the pier itself, you’ll also find a tiny local noodle soup and an excellent one dish to order style diner.
-In the vicinity of the seafood restaurants, Chill House and Koi Sea House, both sit out over the water, serving the usual Thai menus of curries, noodle dishes and stir fries – keenly priced, tasty enough.
+On the pier itself, you’ll also find a tiny local noodle soup and an excellent one dish to order style diner (Thai language menu).
+In the vicinity of the seafood restaurants, Koi Sea House sits out over the water, serving a usual Thai menus of curries, noodle dishes and stir fries – keenly priced, tasty enough.

 Around the bay